Docker

 Storage and persistence

-OPENCLAW_WORKSPACE_DIR to /home/node/.openclaw/workspace, so those paths
+OPENCLAW_WORKSPACE_DIR to /home/node/.openclaw/workspace, and

 For full persistence details on VM deployments, see Docker VM Runtime - What persists where.

-Disk growth hotspots: watch media/, session JSONL files, cron/runs/*.jsonl,
+Disk growth hotspots: watch media/, session JSONL files,

-and rolling file logs under /tmp/openclaw/.
+cron/runs/*.jsonl, installed plugin package roots, and rolling file logs

 Shell helpers (optional)